 Rotisserie and cast iron side burners

 Requires frequent cleaning and upkeep

 If you’re grilling for a crowd, you’re going to need a six-burner grill and plenty of grill space to get the job done.
 Each burner alone generates about 11,000 BTUs, making this entire apparatus a true workhorse.
-It also includes a motorized rotisserie for roasting poultry or large cuts of meat, and there is a cast-iron side burner that generates 15,000 BTUs, which is ideal for side dishes or keeping sauces warm.
-Users are impressed by its high power and convenient storage features as well as the rotisserie options.
+It also includes a motorized rotisserie for roasting poultry or large cuts of meat, and there is a cast-iron side burner generating 15,000 BTUs, which is ideal for side dishes or keeping sauces warm.
+Users are impressed by its high power and convenient storage features, as well as the rotisserie options.
 With a sleek and simplistic style, this is a great addition to your outdoor space.